What African Art and Masks Carry From Our Ancestors

 Shop Now

-So the visual language embedded in African art and masks was always purpose-built.
+Because of that, the visual language inside these objects was always purpose-built.
 Every proportional decision, every surface pattern, every headdress element was placed with specific communicative intent.
-When you look at an African mask from this understanding, you are looking at a sophisticated information system as much as a visual object.
+When you look at one of these faces with that understanding, you are looking at a sophisticated information system as much as a beautiful object.

-The Relationship Between African Art and Masks in My Work
+How African Art and Masks Live Together in My Work

 African Mask Canvas Wall Art - Atok and 12 Tribe Chiefs